A Lightweight Video Anomaly Detection Model with Weak Supervision and Adaptive Instance Selection: Methodology

 \subsection{Antagonistic Loss Function}

 Existing methods of weakly supervised anomaly detection predominantly employ smooth loss and sparsity loss for model optimization.
 Smooth loss assumes that there exists only slight discrepancy in features between consecutive instances, and thus the variation in anomaly scores is tiny, which conforms to the real scenario.
 On the other hand, the sparsity loss assumes that anomaly events in videos occur infrequently, therefore the mean anomaly score of instances in an anomalous video should approach zero.
 Although the assumption of sparsity is reasonable, it does not hold in actual model training.
 Owing to computational resource constraint, typically 32 consecutive instances are used to form a bag.
 In training, when anomalies are present in a bag, the proportion of abnormal instances cannot be overlooked.
 According to our preliminary analysis conducted on ShanghaiTech~\cite{DBLP:conf/cvpr/ZhongLKLLL19}, the ratio of abnormal instances approximates 20\%, and the mean score is around 0.2.

-Based on the above analysis, in this paper, we design a new smooth loss as follows:
+Based on the above analysis, the use of smoothing loss is retained in this study.
+The implementation of smoothing loss is defined by the following formula:

 where $S$ represents the anomaly scores predicted by the model for instances, and \textit{$\left \| \right \|^2$} is the \textit{$L2$} norm.
 The $L2$ norm assigns larger losses and gradients to anomalous instances.